 What are the reviews like?

 These irons have been received extremely well.
-They have a 4.7/5 on Global Golf, a perfect 5 stars on Amazon (which used to be a great place to buy these irons) and had a 4.5 star rating on Nike’s official website before Nike got out of the hard goods business.
+They have a 4.7/5 on Global Golf, and they had a 4.5 star rating on Nike’s official website before Nike got out of the hard goods business.

 What People Like

 - a big improvement over the previous year’s Nike Covert 2.0 irons